mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 the use of various default skills (such as vacc su it·O or carbine-0) to fill in gaps in personal skills.
 EQUIPMENT

 Characters should review their equipment and may wish to purchase more.
 Any equipment listed in this book may be purchased, subject to the following restrictions:
 1. It must be listed in this book.
-2. It must not exceed tech level 7 (the local tech level).
+2. It must not exceed tech level7 (the local tech level).
 3. It must be paid for.
 This requirement will preclude many items because of cost.
 SHIP'S LOCKER